-The Board approved a transfer of \$647 from the General Fund to the Restricted Fund [2021 - \$1,125] related to the excess funds in the General Fund.
+During the year, the Board approved a transfer of \$5,561 from the General Fund to the Restricted Fund related to the excess Funds in the General Fund [2023 - transfer of \$596 from the Restricted Fund to the General Fund related to the deficiency of funds in the General Fund].

-10. Financial instruments
+10. Financial instruments and risk management